user-Hypnotized/OperaManagmentTool/README.md

-Here's a professional yet approachable README with emojis:
+Sure!
+Here's the updated README with the image embedded into the description:

 ---